mmckelvy/tumblr-photosetsizer/README.md

 An iframeless tumblr photoset sizer that works in desktop and mobile browsers

 # Overview
 Tumblr uses iframes to render photosets (`{Photoset}`).
 In addition to the usual problems associated with iframes, tumblr's photoset iframes do not behave properly in mobile browsers.
-This module replaces tumblr's native photosets with an iframeless implementation so you have cleaner access to the photos and can display them properly in mobile browsers.
+This module fixes these problems by sizing the photosets without the iframes.

 # Usage